"…groups such as the Minority Business RoundTable continually renews my confidence about what…we can achieve together.”

-The Minority Business RoundTable (MBRT) was established in 2002 as a national nonpartisan organization for CEOs of African-American-, Hispanic-American-, Asian-American-, and Native-American-owned top-tier businesses, representing a variety of trades and industries.
+The Minority Business RoundTable (MBRT) was established in 2002 as a national nonprofit organization for CEOs of African-American-, Hispanic-American-, Asian-American-, and Native-American-owned top-tier businesses, representing a variety of trades and industries.
 Members hold positions equivalent to chief executive officer (CEO) or chairperson in their respective businesses.
 MBRT functions as the vehicle for its members to analyze and help formulate effective public policies that impact minority-owned businesses.

 Serve as the unified voice for minority CEOs in the United States.
 Advance opportunities for minority entrepreneurs in the public and private sectors.
 Work across racial, ethnic, and cultural barriers to promote greater economic participation; and inform and influence public policies on critical importance issues to the minority business community.

 Providing advocacy, influencing public policies, and strategic partnerships.
 We are committed to taking minority business to another level.
 We accomplish our goals through establishing partnerships, setting standards, and building businesses.
 Whether it's legislation, public policy, networking, or marketing opportunities, MBRT is essential to successfully grow your minority business.

 Network with CEOs & Executives

 Connecting with Government & Corporations